mapprotocol/docs/map-protocol/validator/QuickStart.md

 ### Step 2:withdraw
-Withdraws gold that has been unlocked after the unlocking period has passed.
+Withdraws MAP that has been unlocked after the unlocking period has passed.

 ```bash
 Detailed introduction